valeIT/valeIT.github.io/_posts/2019-05-26-unity-tilemaps-and-procedural-generation.md

   }
 ```

 Everything is pretty straightforward.
-We are going to put our sections into the `tiles` array and when we start the level we can use this array to populate the map.
+We are going to put our sections into the `tiles` array.
+When we start a new level we can use this array to populate the map with the level's tilemap.

+In this example we have only one level, but if we had multiple levels we could have an Hashmap for each level.
+Each Hashmap would contain the array of tiles for that specific level.

 ## Set Up from the Editor